Outdoor Shade Materials

 Because of its open structure, these shade materials are not waterproof.
 Those holes that let the heat escape also let the rain in.
 If you need waterproof shade fabrics or 100% UV protection, consider some of the options in woven fabrics.
 Even though mesh fabrics are not waterproof, there are water repellant options that won’t soak up any rain or humidity in the air.

 These fabrics are made to last for years while offering an affordable and attractive shade alternative to woven cotton, nylon or acrylic fabrics which can block 100% of the sun and much of the breeze.

 Knitted shade cloth is available in ultraviolet protection factors (UVF) that range from about 30% to well above 90%.
-The higher the ultraviolet protection factor, the denser the knit and the smaller the holes (90% has 1.5mm holes), yet even the denser knitted fabrics allow for comfortable air flow.
-The more tightly knitted mesh that has a UVF of over 90% still allows air to circulate and keeps the area within its shade much cooler.
+The higher the ultraviolet protection factor, the denser the knit and the smaller the holes (90% has 1.5mm holes).
+The more tightly knitted mesh that has a UVF of over 90% still allows air to circulate, keeping the area within its shade much cooler.